misaghsoltani/DeepCubeAI/README.md

    # If already entered the environment with Pixi:
    deepcubeai --help  # or -h

-   # or

-   # Without entering the environment:
+   # or without entering the environment:
    pixi run deepcubeai --help  # or -h
    ```